pfroud/ucsc-class-info-bot/README.md

 The third version works.
 The Registrar lists every course in every department with a beautifully consistent URL: `http://registrar.ucsc.edu/catalog/programs-courses/course-descriptions/<dept_code>.html`, where `<dept_code>` is the department code.
 Humans can go to [`index.html`](http://registrar.ucsc.edu/catalog/programs-courses/course-descriptions/index.html) and choose a department on the left.
 This option is clearly the best.
 I didn't use it from the beginning because the link tree to find it isn't obvious: Quick Start Guide > Catalog > Fields of Study > Programs and Courses > Course Descriptions.

-There are, of course, some special cases and weirdness.
+The file `db_core.py` handles most departments.
+There are, of course, some special cases and weirdness, which are handled by `db_extra.py`.

 First, some courses with the same number bit different letters are indented.
 For example, [Psychology](http://registrar.ucsc.edu/catalog/programs-courses/course-descriptions/psyc.html) 118A-D are all indented under the header for 118.
-The functions [`is_next_p_indented()`](https://github.com/pfroud/ucsc-class-info-bot/blob/91cfc3cc31ffb70f6ea51ffdac6665bbd17ed1cd/build_database.py#L142-L161) and [`in_indented_paragraph()`](https://github.com/pfroud/ucsc-class-info-bot/blob/91cfc3cc31ffb70f6ea51ffdac6665bbd17ed1cd/build_database.py#L164-L172) check for this case.
+The functions [`is_next_p_indented()`](https://github.com/pfroud/ucsc-class-info-bot/blob/4dae0bb220513ce29fb889410570b1397c3efbde/db_extra.py#L37-L56) and [`in_indented_paragraph()`](https://github.com/pfroud/ucsc-class-info-bot/blob/4dae0bb220513ce29fb889410570b1397c3efbde/db_extra.py#L59-L67) check for this case.

 Second, the [Literature](http://registrar.ucsc.edu/catalog/programs-courses/course-descriptions/lit.html) department contains courses that use different department codes.
 For example, Creative Writing (LTCR) and and Latin Literature (LTIN) classes are both under `lit.html`.
-Consequently the lit page is scraped by its own function, [`get_lit_depts()`](https://github.com/pfroud/ucsc-class-info-bot/blob/91cfc3cc31ffb70f6ea51ffdac6665bbd17ed1cd/build_database.py#L347-L375), with help from the function [`get_real_lit_dept()`](https://github.com/pfroud/ucsc-class-info-bot/blob/91cfc3cc31ffb70f6ea51ffdac6665bbd17ed1cd/build_database.py#L330-L344).
-The page uses subdepartment *names* but we care about subdepartment *codes*, so the dict [`lit_department_codes`](https://github.com/pfroud/ucsc-class-info-bot/blob/91cfc3cc31ffb70f6ea51ffdac6665bbd17ed1cd/build_database.py#L23-L34) maps names to codes.
+Consequently the lit page is scraped by its own function, [`get_lit_depts()`](https://github.com/pfroud/ucsc-class-info-bot/blob/4dae0bb220513ce29fb889410570b1397c3efbde/db_extra.py#L135-L164), with help from the function [`get_real_lit_dept()`](https://github.com/pfroud/ucsc-class-info-bot/blob/4dae0bb220513ce29fb889410570b1397c3efbde/db_extra.py#L118-L132).
+The page uses subdepartment *names* but we care about subdepartment *codes*, so the dict [`lit_department_codes`](https://github.com/pfroud/ucsc-class-info-bot/blob/4dae0bb220513ce29fb889410570b1397c3efbde/db_extra.py#L6-L17) maps names to codes.
 For example, "﻿Modern Literary Studies" maps to "LTMO" and "﻿Greek Literature" maps to "LTGR".

 Third, some departments deviate from the standard HTML layout.
 For almost every department, I scrape by looking through `<strong>` tags for the target course number.
 In well-behaved departments, the header for a course is in three tags.
 Here's an example from [Biomolecular Engineering (BME)](http://registrar.ucsc.edu/catalog/programs-courses/course-descriptions/bme.html):